nodiscc/xsrv/README.md

 ## Installation

-You will need a server (_host_) to configure, and a remote _controller_ machine from where you will deploy/administrate the server.
+You will need a server (_host_), and a remote _controller_ machine from where you will deploy/administrate the server.

 ### Preparing the server